CardJizzerApp/CardJizzerBackend/README.md

 ## Motivation :100:
 Why are we doing this?
 We want the future of games to be more transparent and modifiable for any developer.

+## Running locally
+If you want to run this server locally you need to
+- have a Redis and MongoDB server running

+The connection settings can be found in the `src/environment.js` file.

 ## Contributing
 Please refer to each project's style and [contribution guidelines](CONTRIBUTING.md) for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.